ricktaylor/btpu/draft-taylor-btpu.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 Transfer Number:
-: The numeric identifier of the [in-progress](#transfer-window) Transfer that this Segment is part of, encoded as a 24-bit unsigned integer in network byte order.
+: The numeric identifier of the Transfer that this Segment is part of, encoded as a 24-bit unsigned integer in network byte order.

 FEC ID:
 : The FEC Instance ID, see [Forward Error Correction](#fec).

 Segment Sequence Number:
-: The non-zero sequence number of the Segment, encoded as a 32-bit unsigned integer in network byte order.
+: The sequence number of the Segment, encoded as a 32-bit unsigned integer in network byte order.

 Segment Data:
 : The octets of a Segment of the Transfer, with the length calculated as the Message content length excluding the eight (8) octets of the Transfer Number, FEC Instance, and Segment Sequence Number.